ckswilliams/modOpenREM/docs/netdicom.rst

 When DICOM objects are received they are checked for suitability to have dose related data extracted using any of the current extraction routines.

-If you want the DICOM object to be deleted in this circumstance  set ``RM_DCM_NOMATCH`` to ``True``.
+If you want the DICOM object to be deleted if it can't be used set ``RM_DCM_NOMATCH`` to ``True``.
 Otherwise set this to ``False``.

-Setting this to ``True`` is advisable as otherwise your disk can fill up very quickly if enture CT studies get sent through.
+Setting this to ``True`` is advisable as otherwise your disk can fill up very quickly if enture CT studies get sent through for example.

 RM_DCM_RDSR, RM_DCM_MG, RM_DCM_DX and RM_DCM_CTPHIL
 ===================================================

 Set these to ``True`` to delete the DICOM objects once the dose related data had been extracted.
-Otherwise set these to ``False``, and the DICOM objects will be stored in a folder called ``dicom_in`` in the ``MEDIA_ROOT`` folder.
+Otherwise set them to ``False``, and the DICOM objects will be stored in a folder called ``dicom_in`` in the ``MEDIA_ROOT`` folder.

 The ``RDSR`` setting is for Radiation Dose Structured Reports (usually from CT or fluoroscopy), ``MG`` is for